ppy/osu-wiki/wiki/Tournaments/NDC/2026/en.md

 ## Prizes

-The prize pool currently totals €1050 and will be divided as follows:
+The tournament offers a prize pool that currently totals €1050 and will be divided as follows:

 | Placing | Prize(s) |
 | :-: | :-- |